-ZhaawanArt Fisher Star Creations offers you one-of-a-kind, highly finished contemporary Native American jewelry designs of recycled, Eco-friendly 14/18K gold and sterling silver, titanium, and precious stones, blending a proud Native American-Ojibwe heritage with original artistry and long-lived craftsmanship.
+ZhaawanArt Fisher Star Creations offers you one-of-a-kind, highly finished contemporary Native American-inspired jewelry designs of recycled, Eco-friendly 14/18K gold and sterling silver, titanium, and precious stones, blending a proud Native American-Ojibwe heritage with original artistry and long-lived craftsmanship.
 Please click on the images or the red buttons below to enter the jewelry menus of your choice.
 Most jewelry you find on the website are made-to-order; any desired piece can be made to fit your personal needs or requirements.

 Spirits from the Land of Turtle and Crane